google/codeworld/web/help/codeworld.md

 say what your types are, two things happen:

 * Other people reading your program can understand what's going on.
-* When you make a mistakem the computer can be more helpful explaining what's wrong.
+* When you make a mistake the computer can be more helpful explaining what's wrong.

 ### List Types ###